bapaws/bapaws.github.io/one_color/terms.md

 Terms of Service
 ================

-Last Updated: October 24th 2018
+Last Updated: April 22, 2022

 Thank you for using One Color.
-One Color is a service of Bapaws Tech Inc., based in 275 Cook Road, Toronto, ON M3J 3T1, Canada.
-Bapaws Tech Inc. is the entity with whom you enter these terms.
+One Color is a service of Bapaws Tech Inc. Bapaws Tech Inc. is the entity with whom you enter these terms.
 The terms "us", "we," or " One Color" (as the case may be) refer to Bapaws Tech Inc.

 These Terms of Service (the "Terms") and our Privacy Policy govern your use of all available One Color Services and Apps ("One Color"), so please read them carefully before using One Color.

 By using One Color, you agree to be bound by these Terms.
-If you don't agree to these Terms, do not use Color Capture.
+If you don't agree to these Terms, do not use.
 If you are using One Color on behalf of an organization (such as your employer), you are agreeing to these Terms for that organization, and are indicating that you have the authority to bind that organization to these Terms.
 In that case, "you" and "your" will refer to that organization.

 We may revise the Terms from time to time.
 Changes may be posted to our website, blog and within our Apps, so please check that regularly.
 The most current version will always be posted on our Terms page.
 By continuing to use One Color after revisions become effective, you agree to be bound by the revised Terms.
 If you do not agree to the new Terms, please stop using One Color.